Local Radar - KMUX - GRLevel3

 They're free, but use at your own risk

-The scripts in PHP and Perl referenced here are used in the operation of this weather station, and may be freely copied and used to support your station.
+The scripts referenced here are used in the operation of this weather station, and may be freely copied and used to support your station.
 Please note that you use these scripts at your own risk.
 No warranty is expressed or implied.
 I accept no liability for any damages that may ensue from their use.

-You will need to configure them for your own particular station website.
+You will need to configure them for your own particular weather station website.

 RSS feed for Scripts Updates A RSS Feed is available to help keep you informed on updates to the scripts.